sneaxiy/PaddlePaddle.org/README.md

 ## Installation

-1. **Since this repo does not hold the content rendered on website, download / clone ONLY the relevant repos with content and code that you want to update and test (if you don't already have them):**
+1. **Download / clone ONLY the relevant repos with content and code that you want to update and test (if you don't already have them):**
+    (since this repo does not hold the content rendered on website)

    - [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) (contains all articles AND codebase to render the API documentation)
    - [Book](https://github.com/PaddlePaddle/book) (contains chapter pages)
    - [Models](https://github.com/PaddlePaddle/models) (contains the code to build models for different applications, including a few articles)